unoplatform/uno.extensions/doc/Overview/Mvux/States.md

     public IState<City> CurrentCity => State<City>.Empty(this);
     ```

-- Construct your own custom State by directly creating its `Messages`.
+- Construct a custom State by directly creating its `Messages`.
   This is intended for advanced users and is demonstrated [here](xref:Overview.Reactive.State#create).

 ### Usage of States